 If your child is ill, please telephone or email the school as soon as possible and send an absence note when your child returns to school.
 These absences will be recorded as Authorised.
 Once the registers have closed office staff will look at the absences and if we do not have a reason we will contact the parent.

-Children who need to leave the school during the school day for an appointment must be collected from the main entrance by a responsible adult.
+Children who need to leave the school during the school day for a medical/dental appointment must be collected from the main entrance by a responsible adult.
+Parents/carers must show the appointment card to a member of staff.

 Absence and Holidays During Term Time

-Requests for holiday absence will only be granted under exceptional circumstances.
+Requests for pupil leave of absence will only be granted under exceptional circumstances.
 Please find more details in our ‘Attendance Policy’ document on the policies page.
-Holidays requested at the beginning of any new term or during SATs periods can not be authorised for any reason.
+Holidays cannot be authorised for any reason.
 This follows the Local Authority Policy on attendance in school.
 Where unauthorised absence is taken, a fixed penalty notice of £120 can be issued.

 Attendance and Punctuality Awards

-We like to recognise good attendance and punctuality performance and do this via our regular Attendance Bulletins posted on the website and in our newsletters.
-The classes battle it out to achieve the best attendance and punctuality records over the recent period along with any other notable remarks.
-You can find the latest Attendance Bulletin below, and other recent bulletins here.
+We like to recognise good attendance and punctuality and do this via our regular Attendance Bulletins in our newsletters.
+The classes battle it out to achieve the best attendance and punctuality each week.

 Attendance Records Monitoring